 - Aircraft carriers

-Soldiers who held certain occupations as part of their service are also at a risk for occupational exposure because of the frequent use of asbestos materials in their occupations.
+Soldiers who held certain occupations as part of their service were also at risk.
 These occupations included:

 Air Force Veterans

-Air Force veterans may have also been exposed to asbestos used in military barracks or their occupation.
-The most unique use of asbestos in this branch was in aircraft.
-Asbestos was used in many military vehicles, such as brakes, gaskets, insulation, and aircraft cargo bays.
+Air Force veterans were exposed to asbestos in aircrafts, barracks and more.
+Asbestos was used in military vehicles to protect brakes, gaskets and insulation from heat or fire damage.
 The Air Force even used asbestos in air-cooling systems.
-Air Force mechanics have significant risk of exposure because of the use of asbestos in aircraft engines.
+Air Force mechanics were exposed frequently because of asbestos in aircraft engines.

 Marine Corps Veterans